Natural News: Founder

 Adams has endorsed conspiracy theories surrounding the Deepwater Horizon oil spill, and those involving Malaysia Airlines Flight 370.
-He has endorsed Burzynski: Cancer Is Serious Business, a movie about Stanislaw Burzynski.
-Steven Novella characterizes Adams as "a dangerous conspiracy-mongering crank".
+He has endorsed Burzynski: Cancer Is Serious Business, a movie about Stanislaw Burzynski, who treats cancer patients with unproven treatments that have received FDA warnings.
 Adams has also endorsed the books of conspiracy theorist Jim Marrs.
 Adams has made music videos expressing similar viewpoints as the articles posted on his website, such as opposition to the swine flu vaccine.
+He has described vaccines as "medical child abuse".

+After Patrick Swayze died in 2009, Adams posted an article in which he remarked that Swayze, in dying, "joins many other celebrities who have been recently killed by pharmaceuticals or chemotherapy."
+Commentators of Adams' article on Swayze included bloggers such as David Gorski and Phil Plait, the latter of whom called Adams' commentary "obnoxious and loathsome."

 In 2012, after the Sandy Hook Elementary School shooting occurred, Adams called for "medication control" instead of gun control.
 In March 2018, Adams created Hoggwatch.com, a website Snopes said was "apparently created solely for the purpose of attacking Parkland shooting survivor David Hogg."

+When Angelina Jolie underwent a double mastectomy in May 2013 because she had a mutation in the BRCA1 gene, Adams stated that, "Countless millions of women carry the BRCA1 gene and never express breast cancer because they lead healthy, anti-cancer lifestyles based on smart nutrition, exercise, sensible sunlight exposure and avoidance of cancer-causing chemicals."
+Gorski called the article "vile" and noted that Adams had written similarly themed articles about the death of Michael Jackson, Tony Snow, and Tim Russert.